raventid/coursera_learning/haskell/notes.md

 `:r` - reload all modules without recompiling project

-`:set +s`

-Very simple timer to measure performance of function built in GHCI.
+`:set +s` - Very simple timer to measure performance of function built in GHCi.
+After execturion of function it shows how much time did it take.

 # Questions I have